Bioconductor/bioc-cm/README.md

 ```

 #### Implementation
 The only side effect of `setup-environment.sh` should be to export environment variables.
-This will
+We should use them to automate daily tasks on the controller nodes (`zin1` and `zin2`), but prefer properties files for use in code.
+Properties files
-allow us to use it (or some later iteration) in other tools (e.g. the BBS, Python & Ruby scripts).
+are platform independent and are a much easier to use and maintain in the SPB, BBS, and other Python & Ruby scripts.

-_More info coming soon!_